brettz9/webappfind/README.md

 ### Testing

+*Note: The "all" options [do not currently work](https://github.com/zeit/pkg/issues/136#issuecomment-308794640)*

+1. `npm run installer(-all)-(lint|run|addon)` - Shortcut options for the following two steps
-1. `npm run installer` - Shortcut for the following two steps
+    1. `npm run installer(-all)` - Shortcut for the following two steps
-    1. `npm run build-installer` - Builds the Node executables for native messaging and installations on the user machine
+        1. `npm run build-installer(-all)` - Builds the Node executables for native messaging and installations on the user machine
-    1. `npm run execute` - Executes the installer
+        1. `npm run run-install` - Executes the installer
+    1. One of:
         1. `npm run lint` - Runs ESLint and `web-ext lint` (which uses `addons-linter`)
         1. `npm run run` - Test the web extension in Firefox
-1. `npm run build-addon` - Building the add-on file for distribution, e.g., on AMO
+        1. `npm run addon` - Building the add-on file for distribution, e.g., on AMO

 ## To-dos